App-vNext/Polly/README.md

 # Polly

-Polly is a .NET 3.5 / 4.0 / 4.5 / PCL (Profile 259) library that allows developers to express transient exception- and fault-handling policies such as Retry, Retry Forever, Wait and Retry or Circuit Breaker in a fluent and thread-safe manner.
+Polly is a .NET 3.5 / 4.0 / 4.5 / PCL (Profile 259) library that allows developers to express transient exception- and fault-handling policies such as Retry, Retry Forever, Wait and Retry, or Circuit Breaker in a fluent and thread-safe manner.

 [<img align="right" src="https://www.dotnetfoundation.org/Media/dotnet_logo.png" width="100" />](https://www.dotnetfoundation.org/)
 We are now a member of the [.NET Foundation](https://www.dotnetfoundation.org/about)!